youngsunjang/qce26_workshop/README.md

 ## Project Summary

 The project compares a shared-parameter QCNN with classical baselines on a small four-class synthetic image classification task.
 The goal is not to claim quantum advantage, but to study the feasibility and limitations of tutorial-scale QCNNs.

+## Citation

+Citation information will be added after the poster is accepted and the final conference record is available.